-This course also fulfills the AAQR thematic core tag in the Christ at the Core curriculum and supports the program outcomes of the computer science major.
-In terms of the AAQR learning outcomes and the computer science program outcomes, at the end of this course you should be able to
+This course also fulfills the AAQR thematic core tag in the Christ at the Core curriculum.
+In terms of the AAQR learning outcomes at the end of this course you should be able to

-- \bullet Capture and model phenomena in nature, culture, and the human-built world using sets, relations, and functions as well as ML datatypes.
-(AAQR LO # 1, CSCI PO B & C) - Devise, implement (in the ML programming language), and test solutions to algorithmic problems, using symbolic logic (especially quantification) to analyze the problem and synthesize a solution.
-(AAQR LO #2, CSCI PO A & C) - To write formal proofs for propositions about sets, relations, functions, and the correctness of algorithms.
-(AAQR LO #3, CSCI PO C & E)
+- Capture and model phenomena in nature, culture, and the human-built world using sets, relations, and functions as well as ML datatypes.
+(AAQR LO # 1) - Devise, implement (in the ML programming language), and test solutions to algorithmic problems, using symbolic logic (especially quantification) to analyze the problem and synthesize a solution.
+(AAQR LO #2) - \bullet To write formal proofs for propositions about sets, relations, functions, and the correctness of algorithms.
+(AAQR LO #3)